ankitpro/devops/Linux/linux commands.md

 > Tip: </br>
 You can learn a lot from info documentation.
 Try executing the info command with no arguments.
 Then scroll down to the menu section, pick a category, press the Enter key, and start exploring.

+# The Filesystem
+## Understanding the Filesystem
+Typically, new Linux users have some experience in another operating system, such as Microsoft Windows.
+One of the challenges of using the Linux filesystem is understanding that the layout is likely to be different than what you are used to.
+For example, in Microsoft Windows, physical drives are assigned letters, such as C: or F:.
+They may be visible under the My Computer icon.
+Linux doesn’t use drive letters or a My Computer icon.
+Instead, all drives, including network drives and removable media, are located under the root directory.
+The root directory is symbolized by the / character.
+This character is also used to separate directory and filenames in a path.
+Think of the path as directions to get to a file or directory.
+For example, the path /home/bob/sample.txt refers to a file named sample.txt that is in the bob directory.
+The bob directory is under the home directory, which in turn is under the root directory.
+See Figure 3.1 for a small example of a Linux filesystem.

+## Learning the Most Used Directories
+Thousands of directories are in a typical Linux filesystem.
+You should not worry about learning about all of these directories when you first start learning Linux, but some are important enough to learn now:
+* /home—A user’s home directory; each user has a directory under the /home directory where she can store her files.
+This is one of the few places where the user should always have the right to create and manage files.
+* /root—Root user’s home directory; the system administrator account on the system is called the root user.
+The home directory for the root user isn’t under the /home directory; instead it is under the /root directory.
+* /bin—Executables (programs); most of the commands you execute as a regular user are placed here or in the /usr/bin directory.
+* /usr/bin—Executables (programs); most of the commands you execute as a regular user are placed here or in the /bin directory.
+* /sbin—Executables (programs) for system administrators; most of the commands you execute as a system administrator are placed here or in the /usr/sbin directory.
+* /usr/sbin—Executables (programs) for system administrators; most of the commands you execute as a system administrators are placed here or in the /sbin directory.
+* /media—Removable media (could also be /run/media); this is where you find the files for removable devices, such as CD-ROMs and USB drives.
+* /tmp—Temporary files; typically, programs store files in this directory rather than placing files in a user’s home directory.